 Iran has played the most significant role in the evolution of calligraphy.
-A national feature of Iranian Muslims has been known as the perseverance in learning to write beautifully.
-To Iranians, it meant the manifesting point of human spirituality where pure writing was regarded as originated from a pure heart.
+A national feature of Iranian Muslims has been known as perseverance in learning to write beautifully.
+To Iranians, it meant the manifesting point of human spirituality where pure writing was regarded as originating from a pure heart.

 The Evolution of Calligraphy in Iran